 Generously sprinkle cornmeal onto a greasy oil-based stain.
 Press lightly with your hand and let the morsels sit for a few minutes.
 Brush off when done.
 Cornmeal acts as a sponge and will soak up the oil.

 Wet down a clean cotton rag with white vinegar.
 Gently dab the surface of the boots where there are stains.
 Allow to dry.
-This method is especially effective on salt stains since the acid in vinegar dissolves rock salt pellets, but keeps the suede intact.
+Vinegar is an especially effective cleaner for Timberland boots encrusted with salt stains since its acidity dissolves rock salt pellets, while not damaging the suede.

 Employ a toothbrush to quickly swipe away any minor dirt or dust.
 You can also use one to lift the nap after you've cleaned your boots, once they are dry.
 Simply stroke the brush lightly and quickly along the suede surface.
 Toothbrushes with firm bristles work best to loosen dirt.